 When it comes to heavy electric bikes, good brakes are one of the most important safety features.
-So even if you’ve purchased a new e-bike, they’ll get worn down over time and you’ll need to replace the brake pads to make certain they won’t fail.
+So even if you purchase a new e-bike, the brakes get worn down over time.
+Thus, you’ll need to replace the brake pads to make certain they won’t fail.

-When replacing the brake pads on your e-bike, you’ll need to choose brake pads that are compatible with your brake system.
+When replacing the brake pads on your e-bike, choose brake pads that are compatible with your brake system.
 Shimano, Magura, Tektro, and SRAM are among the most popular braking systems for electric bikes.